ccamlr/Grym_Base_Case/README.md

 # Grym_Base_Case

-Base Case implementation of the Grym
+Base Case implementation of the Grym.

 ### A few points about this repository